-The tax marches to be held across and beyond the US this weekend are an opportunity to focus on the alarming implications of proposed US tax reforms for inequality and human rights, both in the US and abroad.
+The tax marches held across and beyond the US on April 15 were an opportunity to focus on the alarming implications of proposed US tax reforms for inequality and human rights, both in the US and abroad.

-Hundreds of tax marches will be occurring across the US and in countries around the world on April 15 to demand that President Donald Trump release his tax returns, as well as to push for fairer and more progressive tax policy.
-The biggest planned mobilizations since the global women’s marches that marked President Trump’s inauguration in January, they are taking place against the backdrop of proposed reforms to the US tax system which would have severe consequences for economic and social rights domestically and internationally.
+Hundreds of tax marches took place across the US and in countries around the world on April 15 to demand that President Donald Trump release his tax returns, as well as to push for fairer and more progressive tax policy.
+The biggest planned mobilizations since the global women’s marches that marked President Trump’s inauguration in January, they were organized against the backdrop of proposed reforms to the US tax system which would have severe consequences for economic and social rights domestically and internationally.